awxkee/pic-scale/README.md

 `avx512` requires feature `nightly_avx512` and requires `nightly` compiler channel, runtime detection if it is available then will be used.

+`avxvnni` requires feature `nightly_avx512` and requires `nightly` compiler channel, runtime detection if it is available then will be used.

 `fullfp16` NEON target detection performed in runtime, when available best the best paths for *f16* images are available on ARM.

 WASM `simd128` target feature activating is mandatory in build flags.